 No longer the territory of greasy burger vans and hot dog stands, one of the BEST things about festivals is the array of incredible world food and interesting beverages that are on offer.
 It’s one of my favourite elements of a festival and something I’ll be talking about more on here in the future!

 In 2013 I worked for a wonderful Mexican food vendor called Pura Vida… It was my first paid festival work and I attended 7 festivals with them and with the money I earned I paid for 4 more on my weekends off!
 I also worked on S’Juice Me’s amazing juice stall at Festival Number 6 a few years ago which was a delicious experience.
 Working on a food stall is an excellent way to get yourself fed some good grub… I still sometimes get fed for free by stalls I made friends with back then!

 Many jobs, like mine, will only be attainable through friends and family connections but larger companies will advertise work… You can often find these jobs on Gumtree or sometimes larger companies who run several different stalls have start of season recruitment days.

-Crew catering is great for if you want long hours (£$) as crew caterers are on site for as long as the crew are and providing food from the early morning… You’ve gotta be a tough cookie with the ability to smile in all situations as as well as the long hours you’ll be at the receiving end of hangry crew.
+Crew catering is great for if you want long hours (£$) as crew caterers are on-site for as long as the crew are and providing food from the early morning… You’ve gotta be a tough cookie with the ability to smile in all situations as well as the long hours you’ll be at the receiving end of hangry crew.

-Pulling pints, garnishing GnTs and shakin’ cocktails, bars are obviously a very important part of every festival and employ many staff.
+Pulling pints, garnishing GnTs, and shakin’ cocktails, bars are obviously a very important part of every festival and employ a lot of staff.
 As I mentioned previously, a lot of festivals run their own bars so have a look at contacting the festival directly if you have one in mind that you would like to work for.
 There are also bar companies that tour festivals and take both paid and voluntary staff and management along with them.